NSEL case: MCA's move to take over FTIL board

-On 28 February 2015, even as the MCA had gone ahead with its idea of forced merger, it moved a petition before the Company Law Board, now known as the National Company Law Tribunal (NCLT), to take over the board of FTIL and replace it with government nominated directors.
+On 28 February 2015, even as the MCA had gone ahead with its idea of forced merger, it moved a petition before the Company Law Board, now known as the National Company Law Tribunal, to take over the board of FTIL and replace it with government nominated directors.
 FTIL challenged this, too.
 On 30 June 2015, the NCLT barred FTIL from selling its assets which was promptly stayed by the Madras High Court on appeal by FTIL.
 However, on 19 April, the Supreme Court reversed this stay and froze all assets of FTIL barring day to day expenses.

 Financial Intelligence Unit (FIU)'s Observation

 In 2016, FIU (under Finance Ministry) held that NSEL came under the purview of Forward Contracts (Regulation) Act (FCRA) and therefore guilty of failing in several of these obligations under the law.
 The black money watchdog has slapped a penalty of ₹1.66 crore for several counts of violating the provisions of Prevention of Money Laundering Act (PMLA) on NSEL.
 The watch dog further held that failures is deliberate and willful and hence, invite penalties.
 NSEL is fined Rs.1 lac for each failure and the collective fine was Rs.1.66 crore.